etb24/Trimly/README.md

 ## What Worked Well

 - Clear separation of concerns in backend made features easy to extend
-- React + Vite enabled a fast, responsive, and minimal frontend experience
+- React + Vite enabled a fast, responsive and minimal frontend experience
 - Analytics pipeline using Spring Data and PostgreSQL was highly performant
 - Custom domain integration with Netlify DNS and Porkbun was seamless